brycv/openbsd-scripts/README.md

 ===============

 This is my personal collection of simple OpenBSD shell scripts for various purposes.
-Right now, all three are designed to be run as root but this probably will change in the future.
+Right now all of the scripts are designed to be run as root but this will probably change in the future.
 The scripts are rather simple and will be improved as needed in the future.

 ### cvs_cur.sh